kmccleary3301/stream-mdx/docs/COMPREHENSIVE_PROJECT_DOCUMENTATION.md

 In production you generally want to serve the hosted worker bundle from your app’s `/public` (or equivalent static assets):

-- build the hosted worker: `npm -w @stream-mdx/worker run build:hosted`
+- copy the hosted worker from `node_modules` into your app:
-- copy it into your app (the repo’s starter does this via `npm run worker:build` at the monorepo root)
+  - `mkdir -p public/workers`
+  - `cp node_modules/@stream-mdx/worker/dist/hosted/markdown-worker.js public/workers/markdown-worker.js`
-- reference it by URL in the worker client configuration
+- reference it by URL (recommended): `worker="/workers/markdown-worker.js"`

+If you’re developing inside this repo, `npm run worker:build` builds the hosted worker and copies it into the example app for you.

 If you’re using the included default worker helper (`createDefaultWorker`) it expects you to follow the project’s documented “hosted worker” pattern.
 Start from: